Baredal/internship_test/task_2/README.md

-# Satellite Image Matcher with LoFTR
+# Satellite Image Matcher with SIFT-LightGlue and LoFTR

 Mmatching keypoints between satellite images using the LoFTR (Local Feature TRansformer) model and SIFT+LightBlue model.
 This project supports keypoint matching, inlier calculation, and visualization of matches.